yotamshemtov/Replication_shemtov2016/README.md

 # Replication_shemtov2016
+### Description
-**Description**: This repository provides all the code and data to replicate the tables and figures that are presented in Shem-Tov (2016).
+This repository provides all the code and data to replicate the tables and figures that are presented in Shem-Tov (2016).

 ### Data
-* *GreenWinik_Criminology_2010_LimitedAnonymizedDataset.2.dta*: Replication data from Green and Winik (2010)
+* *GreenWinik_Criminology_2010_LimitedAnonymizedDataset.2.dta*: Replication data from Green and Winik (2010).
+For a detailed description of the data please see:

+Green, Donald P. and Daniel Winik, "Using Random Judge Assignments to Estimate the Effects of Incarceration and Probation on Recidivism Among Drug Offenders," Criminology, 2010, 48 (2), 357–387.

 * *drug_arrests_over_time.csv*: Data on arrests by cause of arrest over time.
 The source of the data is the FBI Uniform Crime Report.

 ### Code